Justin Moore: 2008–2010: Justin Moore

-2011–present
+2011–2014: Outlaws Like Me and Off the Beaten Path

 In February 2011, he released the song "If Heaven Wasn't So Far Away", which was originally recorded by Rhett Akins on his 2007 album People Like Me but did not chart.
 Justin Moore's rendition debuted at 46 on the Hot Country songs chart.
 In June 2011, the song became his third Top 10 hit on that chart and three weeks later, it became his second Number One.
 The song serves as the lead-off single to his 2011 album Outlaws Like Me, which was released on June 21, 2011.
 Follow-up singles "Bait a Hook" and "Til My Last Day" both broke the Top 20; the latter reached Number One on the Country Airplay chart.

 According to Taste of Country, a fatal accident involving Joseph Taylor and Justin Moore's tour bus occurred on May 12, 2012.
 In December 2012, Moore announced plans to embark on a headlining tour in 2013, at the time tentatively planned to begin in March.
 Later in the month, he entered the studio to begin recording his third studio album.
 The album's first single, "Point at You", was released on March 18, 2013.
 It peaked at No. 2 on the Country Airplay chart in October 2013.
 The album, entitled Off the Beaten Path, was released on September 17, 2013.
 The album's second single, "Lettin' the Night Roll", was released on October 21, 2013, and became his fourth number one single on the Country Airplay chart in July 2014.

 After that single's release, Moore sang guest vocals along with Thomas Rhett on Brantley Gilbert's 2014 single "Small Town Throwdown".
 Just like Moore himself, Rhett and Gilbert are also signed to Valory.
 Later, he recorded a cover of Mötley Crüe's "Home Sweet Home" as a duet with the band's lead singer Vince Neil.
 This song is featured on the multi-artist tribute album Nashville Outlaws: A Tribute to Mötley Crüe, which was released by Big Machine on August 19, 2014.
 A third single from Off the Beaten Path, "This Kind of Town", was released on October 20, 2014.

-Moore's fourth album, Kinda Don't Care, was released in August 2016.
-Its lead single is "You Look Like I Need a Drink", which became another No. 1 single on the Country Airplay charts in late 2016.

-Moore announced his fifth album, Late Nights and Longnecks, in February 2019.
-Its lead single is "The Ones That Didn't Make It Back Home".